Bato, Catanduanes: Slope

 The elevation rises from sea level to about 700 m above sea level.
 The flat lands are mostly found along the coast of Cabugao Bay along the banks of the Bato River.
 These flat lands with a slope of 0-3% occupies an average area of 25-30% of the entire area of Bato.
 The Poblacion which is located along the eastern side of the Bato River is among the barangays having this slope, characterized to be level to nearly level land.
 However, due to its location, the Poblacion together with the adjoining barangays frequently suffer floods.
 The eastern portion of Bato which faces the Pacific Ocean has a slope ranging between 3-30% slope.
 These areas shield the lowlands of the municipality from the incoming winds of the Pacific.
 These areas are mostly planted with orchards, hard wood trees and abaca.

 Bato River

 The Bato River stretches as far as Viga to Cabugao Bay.
 Once it was abundant in marine life but due to erosion and consistent flooding, the riverbed has been dumped with soil and this caused the river to get shallow and dry up.
 In the southern part of the Bato River is a delta, locally known as the Napo.
 Here farmers grow their agriculture such as peanuts, sweet potatoes, corn, beans, coconuts and palms.
 It is also the site for settling carabaos.

 The river divides Bato into the east and west district.
-The Bato bridge, the longest in the Bicol region, spans the river from Baranggay Tilis to Baranggay Sipi.
-The old bridge is located in Baranggay Balongbong, and it was destroyed during the flooding of supertyphoon Rosing in 1995.
+The Bato bridge, the longest in Bicol Region, spans the river from Barangay Tilis to Barangay Sipi.
+A modern bridge replaced the old bridge in Tilis which was damaged by Typhoon Angela in 1995.

 Barangays

-Bato is politically subdivided into 27 Barangays.
+Bato is politically subdivided into 27 barangays.
+Each barangay consists of puroks and some have sitios.